Karla Gallagher, Operations Manager

 Karla is a Certified Recovery Support Worker (CRSW) and comes from a family with a history of substance use disorders.
 She is passionate about changing people’s perception of addiction and giving back to the community to promote recovery.

-Dave has been living in long-term recovery since June 16, 1990.
-He is a husband, a dad, and a son.
-After 25+ years in photography, he enrolled in college and earned an Associate of Science in Graphic Design and a Bachelor of Science in Digital Media in 2015.
-Along with his early struggles with substance misuse, Dave has overcome many serious health issues including a double transplant and heart by-pass surgery.
-As a recovery coach, he draws from these experiences to guide others toward their own path to well-being.
+Dave has been living in long-term recovery since 1990.
+He is a husband, a dad, and attributes the success of his relationships to his recovery.
+After a few decades in photography, he enrolled in college and earned a Bachelor of Science in Digital Media in 2015.
+Along with his early struggles with substance misuse, he has overcome many serious health issues.
+As a recovery coach, he draws from his experiences to help others find their own recovery path.

 Bob is a person in long term recovery with a passion spanning decades of helping others to recover from alcoholism and drug addiction.
 This has been accomplished through peer support, individual and group educational presentations about the illness, and advocating for individuals when required.